senaite/senaite.app.listing/README.md

 ## About

-This package provides a ReactJS based listing component for SENAITE.
+This package provides a ReactJS based listing tables for SENAITE LIMS.

 ## Screenshots